Estrol/X3Jam/README.md

 Cross-platform and complete re-written O2-JAM 1.8 Server, included multiplayer.

 ## Current status
-The server software may stable or not stable at same time and might ecounter missing tcp opcode handler.
+The server software may stable or not stable at same time and might ecounter missing tcp opcode handler. \

-## Project Goals
-- Player Inventory and Avatar Skin.
-(66% Done)
-- Able to decode O2-JAM client packet without any memory editing.
-(0% Done)
+Current status of the project can be seen [here](/projects/1)

 ## Downloads
 Pre-built binaries is not available right now, but you can compile it.